AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications: Abstract

 \section{Abstract}

 User-facing applications running in modern datacenters exhibit irregular request patterns and are implemented using a multitude of services with tight latency requirements ($30$--$250{\mu}s$).
-These characteristics render ineffective existing energy-conserving techniques when processors are idle due to the long transition time (order of $100{\mu}s$) from a deep idle power state (C-state).
-While prior works propose management techniques to mitigate this inefficiency, we tackle it at its root with \techL (\tech): a new deep C-state architecture optimized for datacenter server processors targeting latency-sensitive applications.
+These characteristics render existing energy-conserving techniques \jk{ineffective} when processors are idle due to the long transition time (order of $100{\mu}s$) from a deep CPU core idle power state (C-state).
+While prior works propose management techniques to mitigate this inefficiency, we tackle it at its root with \techL (\tech): a new deep CPU core C-state architecture optimized for datacenter server processors targeting latency-sensitive applications.

-\tech drastically reduces the transition latency of deep idle power states while retaining most of their power savings. \tech is based on three key ideas.
-First, \tech eliminates the latency overhead (several microseconds) of saving/restoring the core context (i.e., micro-architectural state) when powering-off/-on the core in a deep idle power state by i) implementing medium-grained power-gates, carefully distributed across the CPU core, and ii) retaining context in the power-ungated domain.
-Second, \tech eliminates the flush latency overhead (several tens of microseconds) of the L1/L2 caches when entering a deep idle power state by keeping L1/L2 cache content power-ungated.
-A minimal control logic also remains power-ungated to serve cache coherence traffic (i.e., snoops) seamlessly. \tech implements sleep-mode in caches to reduce caches leakage power consumption and lowers a core voltage to the minimum operational voltage level to minimize the leakage power of the power-ungated domain.
-Third, using a state-of-the-art power efficient all-digital phase-locked loop (ADPLL) clock generator, \tech keeps the PLL active and locked during the idle state, further cutting precious microseconds of wake-up latency at a negligible power cost.
+\tech drastically reduces the transition latency \jk{from} deep CPU core idle power states while retaining most of their power savings based on three key ideas.
+First, \tech eliminates the latency (several microseconds) of saving/restoring the core context when powering-off/-on the core in a deep idle state by i) implementing medium-grained power-gates, carefully distributed across the CPU core, and ii) retaining context in the power-ungated domain.
+Second, \tech eliminates the flush latency (several tens of microseconds) of the L1/L2 caches when entering a deep idle state by keeping L1/L2 content power-ungated.
+A \jk{small} control logic also remains ungated to serve cache coherence traffic. \tech implements cache sleep-mode and leakage reduction \jk{for} the power-ungated domain by lowering a core's voltage to the minimum operational level.
+Third, using a state-of-the-art power efficient all-digital phase-locked loop (ADPLL) clock generator, \tech keeps the PLL active and locked during the idle state, cutting microseconds of wake-up latency \jk{at negligible} power cost.